 The most important thing to remember is to have fun!
 If you’re a parent, prepare your child ahead of time to set expectations and alleviate their concerns.
 If you are passing out candy, consider having fun, tactical, non-food offerings in well-lit, accessible areas to include everyone.
 Happy trick-or-treating!

 This story was submitted to Love What Matters by Dr. Ali Griffith of Brooklyn, NY.
-To discover more inclusive information, visit Dr. Griffith’s website, Instagram, Facebook group, podcast, or YouTube channel.
+To discover more inclusive information, visit Dr. Griffith’s website and Facebook group.
 Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.

 Read more of our best Halloween stories: